moonsunstars39/Tower_Defend_Game/README.md

-# tower Defense - TeamSmart
+# Tower Defense - TeamSmart

 ## Code Conventions
 * Create and name a new directory under tower with lower case, use hyphen to connect words